 I would like to start by saying a few words about the book itself.
-This is not a re-hash of the FEMA handbook recommending a 3 day kit and some water.
+This is not a re-hash of the FEMA handbook recommending a 3-day kit and some water.
 Rather, this a true handbook for what I will call the “gentleman survivalist”.
-By that I mean a mainstream man or or woman that wants to prepared for the long term, incorporating survivalist strategies in a practical manner without resorting to living in a tree-house in the woods.
+By that I mean a mainstream man or woman that wants to prepare for the long term, incorporating survivalist strategies in a practical manner without resorting to living in a tree-house in the woods.

 This is good stuff; I have read the book myself and discovered some new and less conventional ways of viewing my own preps.
 As Jim says in the introduction: